Even Your Villains Need A Reason

 He was a class A dick when we meet him.
 Why is he like this?
 Well, we find out because of the way he is raised creating a "less than" feeling about himself.

-You last assignment for 2020 is to study characters, especially villains and if your story includes them give them a reason for their actions.
+Your assignment is to study characters, especially villains, and if your story includes them give them a reason for their actions.
 You can thank me later!

 Let's get social